 This newly introduced provision by Article 3 of Communique No. 2017/2 is similar to Article 7(2) of European Commission Merger Regulation.
 At any rate, although there was no similar specific statutory rule in Turkey on this matter until the promulgation of Communique No. 2017/2, the case law of the Board were shedding light on this matter.

-13. Are non-competitive factors relevant?
+14. Are factors unrelated to competition relevant?

 Non-competition issues are not taken into account.